-The gallbladder is an organ in your body that stores bile.
-Bile is a bitter, yellow fluid produced by your liver.
+The gallbladder is an organ that stores bile; a bitter, yellow fluid produced by your liver.
 Bile is released by your gallbladder into the small intestine when you eat and helps to break down fats.

 When the components that make up bile get out of balance gallstones can form.
 Gallstones are frequently not a problem and go unnoticed.
 However if a gallstone becomes trapped in the opening (duct) in your gall bladder it can cause severe abdominal pain lasting from one to five hours.